Physician Burnout Solutions:

 Textual input items

 Ask your participants open-ended questions to elicit powerful ideas for organizational improvement.
-Their responses will be included in the reports.
 Examples of questions:

 • What 2 or 3 things would promote wellness in this organization?